-- Indications that porosity and permeability are higher in these areas. - Gas composition and maturity modelling indicate a possible condensate to gas ratio ("CGR") in the region of 5-40 bbl/MMscf. - A horizontal fracture stimulated well is required to assess technical viability.
+- Indications that porosity and permeability are higher in these areas. - Gas composition and maturity modelling indicate a possible condensate to gas ratio ("CGR") in the region of 5-40 stock tank barrels of oil / million standard cubic feet ("bbl/MMscf"). - A horizontal fracture stimulated well is required to assess technical viability.